kylejlin/yscl/README.md

 ## Parser implementations

 - Rust: [yscl-rs](https://crates.io/crates/yscl)
-- TypeScript/JavaScript: Coming soon...maybe (depends on demand).
-If someone is interested, let me know.
-Open an [issue](https://github.com/kylejlin/yscl/issues/new), and I will be happy to help you.
-- Same goes for Go, C++, Java, Ruby, Python, etc.
+- Other languages: coming soon...hopefully.
+It depends on demand.
+  - If you're interested, please open an [issue](https://github.com/kylejlin/yscl/issues/new), and I can write a port in your desired language, assuming it's a reasonably common language (sorry, I'm not writing a [LOLCODE](https://en.wikipedia.org/wiki/LOLCODE) port--but feel free to do so yourself)
-- If you implemented a parser yourself, that would be even better!
+- Even better, you can implement a parser yourself!
+  - If you open an [issue](https://github.com/kylejlin/yscl/issues/new),
-  You can open an [issue](https://github.com/kylejlin/yscl/issues/new) and I will a link to this list.
+    I will add your parser to this list of implementations.
-  I will also add you to the contributors list (which currently doesn't exist since it's just me 😀).
+  - I will also add you to the contributors list (which currently doesn't exist since it's just me 😆).